galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 ## GC bias assessment

 A common problem of PCR-based protocols is the observation that GC-rich regions tend to be amplified more readily than GC-poor regions.
 We need to check that our samples do not have more reads from regions of the genome with high GC.

+> ### {% icon comment %} Comments
+> GC bias was for many years a big problem, but recent advances in sample preparation have solved this problem to a degree that you can skip this step more often.
+{: .comment}

-For practical reasons, we will focus here only on one of the BAM files, an input file.
+For practical reasons, we will focus here only on one of our BAM files.
+With real data you should repeat these steps for all your samples.

 > ### {% icon question %} Questions
 >
-> 1. Can you guess why it makes more sense to check the input file?
+> 1. Can you guess why it makes more sense to check the input files for GC bias?
 >
 >    <details>
 >    <summary>Click to view answers</summary>
 >    <ol type="1">
->    <li>Only the bias induced by the PCR-based protocols, nothing added with the immunoprecipation step (because none in the input file) ????</li>
+>       <li>We only want to assess the bias induced by the PCR-based protocols.
+This is not possible with the ChIP samples, as the enriched regions
+>        (binding sites) can have a potential GC enrichment on their own.</li>
 >    </ol>
 >    </details>
 {: .question}